 - Avoid writing text over an image or graphic as it will be difficult to read.

-Useful Tip – If you don’t have much time to design images on your own, you can choose pre-designed and professional-looking templates that come with well-researched content and stunning visuals.
+Useful Tip – If you don’t have much time to design images on your own, you can choose pre-designed and professional-looking presentation templates that come with well-researched content and stunning visuals.

 2. Layout Your Content Clearly Using Grid